ceu-lang/pico-ceu/docs/README.md

 The ```docs/manual/index.md``` should contain a list of the reference manuals versions available, and need to be maintained manually.

-## Generating a new Release of Reference Manual
+## Generating a new release of reference manual
 After updating the markdown files and sections, you can generate a new release of the reference manual in pdf, markdown and html formats simply navigating to ```docs/``` folder and running ```make``` (passing the pico-Céu version).
 Below, there is an example of generating the reference manual for pico-Céu 0.40:
 ```
 make VERSION=v0.40